 This 4 ingredient, this no-churn lemon ice cream is sure to hit the spot!
-Bright with citrus flavour, refreshing and creamy, it’s a delicious and easy alternative to churning ice cream.
+It's bright with citrus flavour, refreshing and creamy!

 I don't know about you, but I've reached that point in the winter where I long for a little taste of summer.
 This Meyer lemon ice cream is like a bowl of sunshine - bright with citrus flavour, creamy and refreshing.
 And best of all, it's no-churn!

 Half and Half Cream: This is 10% butterfat cream.
 I suggest this (vs. milk) for a nice and creamy ice cream.

 Whipping Cream: This is 35% butterfat cream, the same cream you would use for whipped cream.
 Again, use this to have a nice and creamy ice cream.
 If you’d like to cut the fat a bit, you could use 2 cups of half and half cream and omit the whipping cream.
 Obviously this will be not only less creamy, but also a bit harder ice cream, with less cream.

 White Sugar: Lemons are tart, so I wouldn’t suggest cutting back the sugar amount here.

 Lemon Juice: You’ll want to use freshly squeezed lemon juice here, for the best flavour.
 You can use regular or Meyer lemons.